dppeykov/Docker/README.md

  - **docker volume ls** - the volume is only 1 - psql
  - **docker container logs -f psql2** --> to check the logs in the container and see when it is ready

+> **NOTE:** this update works for minor versions - for the major version upgrade we need to use a different procedure, as most of the time the volume will not be compatible in format between the major versions
  ---